7 Proven Ways to Defeat Silo Mentality at the Workplace

 Read also: The Ultimate Guide to Cross-Functional Collaboration [+ Implementation]

 Another great strategy to break down silos in business is to encourage remote working.
-Now that doesn’t mean you only have to work from home.
-You can work from anywhere.
+Now, that doesn’t mean you only have to work from home.

-All you need is a laptop and an internet connection to be connected to your company at all times.
+All you need is a laptop and an internet connection to always be connected to your company.

-Remote working allows you to work flexibly, empowering your employees as well as your business.
+Remote working allows you to work flexibly, empowering your employees and business.
 Remote teams can work across different time zones, attend meetings virtually while traveling to see a prospect, or catch up on emails and chats even when they are on a business trip.

 Silo mentality - create shared accountability